Basque, Oregon

-Basque is an unincorporated, tiny gated community in Malheur County, Oregon, United States.
+Basque is an unincorporated community in Malheur County, Oregon, United States.
 It lies along U.S. Route 95 about halfway between Burns Junction and McDermitt.
-Basque is the site of a sheriff's substation and an Oregon State Department of Transportation highway maintenance yard.
-There are no other businesses or services at Basque, which is separated from the highway by a chain-link fence with controlled gate access, and housing is there for employees of those two agencies only.

-History

 Basque migrants, many of them sheepherders, settled in remote parts of southeastern Oregon between the 1880s and the 1930s.

 Education

-Basque is in the McDermitt School District.
+It is in the McDermitt School District.
 The district sends its students to McDermitt Combined School of the Humboldt County School District of Nevada.